01 of 03

 If you look at photos of Santa Monica online, you could easily conclude that the beach and pier are the only things in town.
 This short list of things to do near the ocean includes the places people go most often.

-Santa Monica Farmers Markets: Not only do these outdoor markets have things you could take home to cook, but you'll also find stands selling things you can eat on the spot.
-On Wednesday and Saturday mornings, the market is on Arizona Avenue between Second and Third Street - and on Sunday, it's at 2640 Main Street.
+- Santa Monica Farmers Markets: Not only do these outdoor markets have things you could take home to cook, but you'll also find stands selling things you can eat on the spot.
+On Wednesday and Saturday mornings, the market is on Arizona Avenue between Second and Third Street; on Sunday, it's at 2640 Main Street.

 Annual Events You Should Know About in Santa Monica

-- Glow Arts Festival This exciting event is kind of like Burning Man on the beach.
+- Glow Arts Festival: This exciting event is kind of like Burning Man on the beach.
 Held in September, but only once every few years.
-The next one is tenatively set for 2018.
+The next one is tentatively set for 2018.

-- Twilight Concerts at the Pier July through September - and they're free
+- Twilight Concerts at the Pier: Free concerts that take place between July and September.

 Santa Monica With Kids

-- Most kids love to play at the beach, nd the whole family can go for a bike ride on the paved, long, flat oceanfront path.
+- Most kids love to play at the beach, and the whole family can go for a bike ride on the paved, long, flat oceanfront path.